-These pumpkin cake bites use the same techniques as cake pops, plus a cute curly stem.
-They take a few steps to make, but the good part is you don’t have to aim for perfection.
-Just think about how lumpy and bumpy real pumpkins are — the pressure is officially off!
+These pumpkin cake bites use the same techniques as cake pops and are topped off with a cute curly stem.
+They may take a few steps to make, but you don’t have to aim for perfection.
+Remember, pumpkins have lots of lumps and bumps!
+Try this tasty recipe to get into the Halloween spirit.

 What You Need

 Cut a cake into rectangles and toss into a blender.
 Add spoonfuls of frosting and blend until you have a moldable cake mixture.
 Roll the mixture up into a lump, wrap in plastic and chill for one hour.

 2. Pipe the Swirly Stems